rpceri/RaphaelPazdzior_12_12112021/README.md

 # Sportsee

-Sportsee is an application for monitoring your physical activity. this project was made in [React](https://reactjs.org/) with vsCode and [Recharts](https://recharts.org/) (Redefined chart library built with React and D3).
+SportSee is an application for monitoring your physical activity. this project was made in [React](https://reactjs.org/) with vsCode and [Recharts](https://recharts.org/) (Redefined chart library built with React and D3).
 Project was initialised with Create React App
 Datas provided by an [api](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard), can be mocked (see below)